Skip to content

 California Has Excellent Network Connectivity

-Furthermore, many undersea internet cables run through California.
-This extensive network infrastructure allows data centers in the state to serve a wide range of customers from around the globe.
+Furthermore, many undersea internet cables land in California.
+This network infrastructure allows data centers in the state to serve a wide range of customers from around the globe.
 These include:

-Data centers in California provide colocation facilities with a high level of connectivity, ensuring they can provide fast and reliable services to their customers.
+Data centers in California give colocation facilities a high level of connectivity, helping them provide fast and reliable services to their customers.

 California Has a Highly-Skilled Workforce

 California is the most populous state in the U.S. and the third-largest by area.
-Because the state has a dense population and a growing economy, there is a high demand for data centers to serve the needs of businesses and individuals.
-The state is also home to many global universities that provide in-depth training in computer science, information technology, and data center management.
+Because the state has a dense population and one of the world's largest economies, demand for data centers remains high across both businesses and consumers.
+The state is also home to many leading universities that provide training in computer science, information technology, and related technical fields, including the University of California system and Stanford's Computer Science Department.

 California Leads in Renewable Energy

 California is a leader when it comes to renewable energy.
-That state’s government developed the Renewables Portfolio Standard (RPS) to increase the percentage of green energy sources in the state’s mix.
-California plans to reach 100% clean energy by 2045.
+The state's government developed the Renewables Portfolio Standard to increase the share of green energy in the electricity mix, and California plans to reach 60% renewable retail electricity sales by 2030 and 100% carbon-free electricity by 2045. (cpuc.ca.gov)

-As such, the state harnesses alternative energy from sources like solar and wind to reduce its reliance on fossil fuels.
-Consequently, data centers in California can also take advantage of green energy initiatives to match their sustainability goals and save on electricity costs.
+As such, the state continues to draw more power from sources like solar and wind to reduce its reliance on fossil fuels.
+In 2024, clean energy resources accounted for 62% of California's power mix, while behind-the-meter solar capacity exceeded 17,400 MW.
+Consequently, data centers in California can take advantage of green energy initiatives to match their sustainability goals and gain wider access to renewable power.
+(California Energy Commission)

 Top Data Center Markets in California